djvaroli/deep-learning-cv-intro/README.md

 When we examine the loss on the test set, we observe that the model trained with the augmented images performs about 5% better than the model trained with the standard dataset (58% vs 53%).
 We also get very low recall (in the range 0.4 - 0.5).
 Most likely this is due to the low amount of data, since we only have around 1100 images to work with.

+However, this exercise was good practice for utilizing Tensorflow's data augmentation functionality.